Kshitijknk07/Div-ine-UI/README.md

 ## Introduction

-Div-ine UI is a meticulously crafted React component library designed to bring magical experiences to your web applications.
-Built with modern technologies and a focus on developer experience, Div-ine UI offers a comprehensive set of customizable components that are both beautiful and functional.
+Div-ine UI is a meticulously crafted React component library (currently in development) designed to bring magical experiences to your web applications.
+Built with modern technologies and a focus on developer experience, Div-ine UI will offer a comprehensive set of customizable components that are both beautiful and functional.

 ### Philosophy